-Crooked Smoke, published by Graft Poetry in March 2011, is Nicholas' latest collection.
+Crooked Smoke, published by Graft Poetry in March 2011.

 Trained at Dartington College of Arts (Theatre), Sunderland Polytechnic (Sculpture) and the University of Huddersfield (MA in Poetry), Adam is a poet, librettist and producer.
 He has been working as a freelance writer for 9 years and is currently Teaching Fellow in Creative Writing (.4) in the School of Performance and Cultural Industries at the University of Leeds.